List of We Bare Bears characters: Captain Craboo

 Captain Craboo is the Bears' pet crab whom they adopted in the episode "Emergency".
-He actually came from the supermarket which Grizz went to buy food and immediately fell in love with the crab.
+He actually came from the supermarket which Grizzly went to buy food and immediately fell in love with the crab.
 Unfortunately, it pinches onto Ice Bear's ear causing him great pain.
-Grizz and Panda eventually get Craboo off of Ice Bear and resort to giving him tiny mitts so that he doesn't pinch Ice Bear again.
+Grizzly and Panda eventually get Craboo off of Ice Bear and resort to giving him tiny mitts so that he doesn't pinch Ice Bear again.
 He returns in "Captain Craboo" where it is revealed that he has been gone for quite some time and that Ice Bear still has not forgiven him.
 However, the two later make up when the crab defends Ice and attacks Nom Nom, making Craboo a wanted fugitive.
 By the end of the episode, Craboo solemnly leaves the Bears when they release him into the ocean, with Ice Bear seeming to take his departure the hardest.

 The Mailman

 The Mailman (voiced by Keith Ferguson) is a friendly mailman that occasionally visits the Bears.
 He first appears in "Nom Nom" where he delivers a toy helicopter to the Bears.
 He falls into a pit where Ice Bear was trapped by Nom Nom.
 He shows that he doesn't mind the situation and also didn't seem to mind being left there.
-He returns in "Crowbar Jones" where he was invited to see the titular movie that Grizz had made.
+He returns in "Crowbar Jones" where he was invited to see the titular movie that Grizzly had made.
 He was easily impressed by it and based on his reactions, simply wishes to have friends.
 In "Citizen Tabes," he was also impressed with Tabes' packaging to the point that he was willing to listen to her ramble about how she did it.
 In "I, Butler", he was interested in playing basketball with the bears even though he creepily appeared from behind their bushes.

 Mad Scientist

 Mad Scientist (voiced by Jason Mantzoukas) is an unnamed scientist who is constantly plotting against the government.
-He first appears in "Grizz Helps" where Grizz answers a want ad for someone to aid him in traveling back in time.
-He was going to use a chicken named Mark as a test subject and Grizz had to rescue him for its owner.
+He first appears in "Grizz Helps" where Grizzly answers a want ad for someone to aid him in traveling back in time.
+He was going to use a chicken named Mark as a test subject and Grizzly had to rescue him for its owner.
 The scientist reappeared in "Summer Love" with a pelican assistant named Gary and tried to use a body swapping machine on Panda.
 He revealed that he once had a girlfriend named Amelia who joined the space program, implying one of the reasons he kept conspiring against the government.